SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/CodeAnalysis.md

 Overall, authorization component of GoCD could prevent elevation of privileges attacks.
 However, giving a new user Administrator permission as default is not secure.

 **Checklist item 10: SSL/TLS component**
-Source code folder for SSL/TLS component is gocd\base\src\main\java\com\thoughtworks\go\agent\common\ssl\: CertificateFileParser.java file's certificates() method generates a list of "X.509" certificates with "X.509" hard-coded.
+Source code folder for agents using the SSL/TLS component is "gocd\base\src\main\java\com\thoughtworks\go\agent\common\ssl\" with class CertificateFileParser.java.
+The classes `certificates()` method generates a list of "X.509" certificates with "X.509" hard-coded.
 This "X.509" certificate is used for agent trust store using X500Principle in GoAgentServerClientBuilder.java file.
 GoAgentServerHttpClientBuilder.java creates HttpClient object with SSL certificate.
-GoAgentServerHttpClient.java file handles HtpRequest with closable-http-response in execute() methods, it also has close() and reset() methods to close http client.
+GoAgentServerHttpClient.java file handles HtpRequest with closable-http-response in `execute()` methods, it also has `close()` and `reset()` methods to close http client.

 GoCD excludes certain protocols in java classes in "GoCD\jetty9\src\main\java\com\thoughtworks\go\server\config".
 The class takes information through the "SystemEnvironment.java" file that is found in "GoCD\base\src\main\java\com\thoughtworks\go\util".
 The file defines the System Environment, including excluded ciphers and protocols.